DETROIT BANKRUPTCY COURT

 Chapter 13 creditor meetings, or, 341 hearings.
-Well, for certain counties in the Eastern District of Michigan.
+Well, for certain.
 Chapter 7 hearings for Washtenaw and Lenawee counties are held in Ann Arbor, and Chapter 7 and Chapter 13 hearings for the Northern Division of the Eastern District of Michigan are held in Flint, Port Huron, and Bay City.

 Judges are not even allowed to attend, so court date is not quite accurate.
 The hearings are presided over by the Chapter 7, or, Chapter 13, trustee.

 Most of them bring a laptop computer, as in the picture.

 The trustee sits behind the machinery.
 If any creditors attend, a rare event other than credit unions and car finance companies, they sit to the trustee’s right.

 The debtors, that is, the people who file bankruptcy, sit directly across from the trustee.